Punkyherisson/JeuGrammaireEspagnole/README.md

 - Choose a verb (regular/Irregular)
 - Choose a Tense (Present, Indefinido, Imperfect, conditional, future, subjonctive, imperative forms)
-- Gain points and confidence in using spanish verbs **Contributors:** My Spanish Teacher at Cervantes motivated me to improve my grammer mastery **Change log:** Version 0.2
+- Gain points and confidence in using spanish verbs **Contributing:** My Spanish Teacher at Cervantes motivated me to improve my grammer mastery **Change log:** Version 0.2
 **License:** MIT licence seems to be popular and really open.